When a chimney rebuild is the right call instead of spot repair

 The brick units used for West Palm Beach rebuilds are typically Florida-sourced Class SW (severe weather) units rated for South Florida moisture exposure.
 The mortar mixes are pre-blended type S and type N products from major manufacturers (Quikrete, Sakrete, or equivalent).
 Cap hardware is 316 marine-grade stainless from established chimney-cap manufacturers, with welded construction (not mechanically fastened) for the longest service life.
 The vapor-permeable sealer is professional-grade siloxane, applied at the specified film thickness for proper penetration.

-Why our chimney rebuild near me lifetime warranty is meaningful
+Why our chimney rebuild workmanship warranty is meaningful

 The warranty document specifies what is covered (workmanship issues — installation errors, mortar joint failures attributable to placement rather than age, structural settling caused by installation rather than foundation issues), what is excluded (acts of God, modifications by other contractors, abuse or misuse), and the claim process (a phone call to the same number used for the original booking).
 Transferability to a new homeowner if the property is sold makes the warranty an asset rather than a disposable receipt.